uphold/docs/_transactions.md

 ---------- | -------------------------- | -------------------------------------------------------
 deposit    | _ACH_ or _SEPA_ account id | Uphold card id
 withdrawal | Uphold card id             | _ACH_, _SEPA_ or _Bitcoin_ address
-transfer   | Uphold card id             | An email address, an Uphold username, an Uphold card id
+transfer   | Uphold card id             | An email address, an application id, an Uphold username or an Uphold card id

 Upon preparing a transaction, a [Transaction Object](#transaction-object) will be returned with a newly-generated `id`.
 <aside class="notice">